 Don’t forget to upload your vaccine record to MyUHS.

+UHS is providing vaccination to eligible community members who drop in to the clinic and register for a vaccine appointment.
 COVID-19 vaccine is readily available on campus for everyone age 12 and older at University Health Services, whether or not you are affiliated with the university.
-Vaccination is free and you do not need to present identification.
+Vaccination is free and you do not need to present identification..

-Vaccinations are at University Health Services (UHS), 333 East Campus Mall in Madison, Monday through Friday from 8:30 am to 4:30 pm, with occasional expanded hours.
-The site will be closed at the noon hour, and drop-ins may be turned away after 4:15.
+Vaccinations are at University Health Services (UHS), 333 East Campus Mall in Madison, Monday through Friday from 8:30 am to 4:30 pm, and closed at the noon hour.
 At times, special clinic hours may be available and will be posted here.

 If you have difficulty scheduling an appointment online, email email@example.com.